MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 ### Deployment objectives

-Meet these deployment objectives to protect your accounts with Zero Trust.
+Meet these deployment objectives to protect your identities with Zero Trust.

 | Done | Deployment objective | Owner | Documentation |
 |:-------|:-------|:-----|:-----|